 Encryption protects your files from external attackers.
 Access controls protect them from authorized users who go out of bounds.
 You need both.

-This question comes up a lot, especially for founders who are new to fundraising.
+This question comes up a lot, especially for teams who are new.
 VDRs aren't just for massive M&A deals.
-Here's where they actually show up in the startup lifecycle:
+Here's where they actually show up in the business lifecycle:

 The common thread: documents that can't afford to end up in the wrong hands.
 That's when you need a VDR.